T. G. Richards and Company Store: History

 Originally being bounded by the tide flats of the bay, in 1874 a breakwater was added in to protect the building's foundation from the sea.
 In 1883, a vault, and five additional jail cells were added.
 In 1889 the building was deemed unsafe for use, and the county government offices and jail were moved to temporary quarters nearby.
 (In 1891 the county moved into the new courthouse on "G" Street, constructed of Chuckanut sandstone.)
 In 1890-1891, the Women's Relief Corps (WRC), an organization benefiting veterans of the American Civil War, began to rent the building.
 By 1906, Whatcom County had deeded the building into the private sector, when it was sold to members of the Grand Army of the Republic, J. B. Steadman Post No. 24, and the WRC.
 The building has since seen the tide flats filled in, resulting in the rise of E Street, so that the first floor has become the basement, and the second floor becoming the ground floor.
 Later occupants include the members of the Junior Order of United American Mechanics, a Jehovah's Witness Church, Aker's Taxidermy, The Northwest Passage (a 60s - 70s alternative newspaper), Base Camp, and lastly, a home to different artists and pottery makers.
 The building was added to the National Register of Historic Places in 2003.

-The building was sold to Brad Parberry in 2019.
+The building was sold in 2019.
 A complete period restoration was completed in 2020.
-The building now houses the Helen Loggie Museum of Art which is due to open in late 2021.
+The building now houses the Helen Loggie Museum of Art which opened in 2021.